-Carbon Monoxide and Smoke Detectors in the Twin Cities Metro and Surrounding Areas
+Carbon Monoxide and Smoke Detectors in Blaine, MN and Surrounding Areas

 Are you one of the many Twin Cities residents who operate a gas furnace, wood stove, and/or gas-powered cooktop?
 Then it is important to be aware of the risk of carbon monoxide poisoning.
 Carbon monoxide (CO) is an odorless, tasteless, and invisible gas which is highly dangerous when exposed to high amounts—which is why a professional carbon monoxide detector installation is so essential.

 While we’re on the topic of home protection, don’t forget about your smoke detectors.
 Air Mechanical, Inc. has extensive experience and training in order to adequately hardwire both of these systems into your existing electrical network, to ensure that you’ll be alerted in the case of an emergency.
 Contact us today to learn more!

 More about the Dangers of CO Poisoning

 CO is produced from incomplete combustion.
 Today’s heating systems are built with safety in mind, however despite this, all gas or propane–powered heaters do need to exhaust the noxious carbon monoxide outside your home.
 However, if something goes wrong—if the vents get blocked or develop a leak, for example—it can be released indoors instead.

 CO poisoning should be taken very seriously, since in the best case it can make you somewhat ill, and can be fatal in the worst case.
 When it comes to your safety and the safety of your family, there’s no reason to take any chances.
 Be sure to invest in a professional carbon monoxide detector installation!

 Never Underestimate the Importance of Smoke Detectors